 Other NOAA fisheries scientists disagreed, and fisheries managers publicly criticized this assessment.
 Fishing industry representatives said management measures were responding adequately to the downturn.
 Officials dropped allowable catch numbers by 40 percent in 2013 and made further cuts in 2014.
 But under the existing management plan, sardine populations had to drop to today’s low levels before a shutdown of the fishery was triggered.

 The impacts of the current Pacific sardine collapse are rippling through the marine ecosystem.
 Sardines, anchovies, herring, and other forage fish are enormously important to ocean ecosystems, playing a key role in moving food at the bottom of the food web to the top.
-Along the Pacific Coast, where they ply the waters of the California Current, from southern British Columbia to Baja California, sardines and anchovies are essential prey for
+Along the Pacific Coast, where they ply the waters of the California Current, from southern British Columbia to Baja California, sardines and anchovies are essential prey for salmon, tuna, whales, dolphins, sea turtles, and other species.

 Seventy percent of all sea lion pups born this year may perish because of a lack of sardines.